Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Applications and Experiments

 \subsection{Novel-Class Classification}

-As discussed in Section \ref{Section:data_collection}, the internal data $\mathcal{D}_1$ and the data to be collected $\mathcal{D}_2$, may follow different data distributions.
+As discussed in Section \ref{Section:data_collection}, the auxiliary data $\mathcal{D}_1$ and the data to be collected $\mathcal{D}_2$ may follow different data distributions.
 In the extreme case, the desired task on $\mathcal D_2$ may be to predict membership in a class that is not even present in dataset $\mathcal{D}_1$.
-For example, in a medical application there may be a large existing dataset $\mathcal{D}_1$ of chest scans, but only a relatively small dataset $\mathcal{D}_2$ that contains patients with a novel disease.
-As before, a public health body may want to train a novel-disease classifier to distribute to hospitals.
+For example, in a medical application there may be a large existing dataset of chest scans $\mathcal{D}_1$, but a public health body may want to collect data $\mathcal{D}_2$ from patients with a novel disease in order to train a novel-disease classifier to distribute to hospitals.
 Similarly, a software developer may have access to an existing dataset $\mathcal{D}_1$, but want to predict software usage data for $\mathcal{D}_2$, whose label is specific to the UI of a new release.

-We run this experiment on MNIST, where the internal $\mathcal{D}_1$ contains training images from classes 0 to 8, (with a small number of images held out for classification), and $\mathcal{D}_2$ contains all training images from class 9.
-As in Sections \ref{Section:rep_learning} and \ref{Section:private_training}, we first train a VLM with a DP encoder on $\mathcal{D}_1$, then privatize all images in $\mathcal{D}_2$ (we are not required to collect or privatize the label since all images have the same label).
-We then train a binary classifier on the dataset formed of the private 9's and the held out internal images from classes 0-8 (which we privatize and label `not 9's').
+We run this experiment on MNIST and CIFAR-10, where the auxiliary $\mathcal{D}_1$ contains training images from classes 0 to 8, (with a small number of images held out for classifier training), and $\mathcal{D}_2$ contains all training images from class 9.
+See Appendix \ref{appendix:novel_class_split} for details.
+As in Sections \ref{Section:rep_learning} and \ref{Section:downstream_training}, we first train our mechanisms on $\mathcal{D}_1$, then privatise all images in $\mathcal{D}_2$ (we do not collect labels since all collected images have the same label).
+We then train a binary classifier on the dataset formed of the private 9's and the held out auxiliary images from classes 0-8 (which we privatise and label `not 9's').
+Since $\mathcal{D}_1$ contains no datapoints from class 9, the prior from Equation \ref{eqn:clean_objective} is no longer as accurate.
+Consequently, as discussed in Section \ref{Section:downstream_training}, we found training our classifier with the objective from Equation \ref{eqn:noisy_objective} led to better performance than optimising Equation \ref{eqn:clean_objective}.

-Results are shown in Figure \ref{fig:hard_dist_shift}.
-On both latent and feature level, we obtain approximately 75\% accuracy at local $\epsilon=2$ and above random performance at local $\epsilon=1$.
-Again, both benchmarks achieve random performance for all local $\epsilon \leq 100$ (not shown in the figure).
-As before, the effects of reducing central $\epsilon$ appear greater at higher local $\epsilon$ values, and we see that the latent-level classifier outperforms the feature-level classifier at high local $\epsilon$, but not at low local~$\epsilon$.
+Results are shown in Table \ref{tab:hard_dist_shift}.
+Again, we outperform the benchmarks at all $\epsilon$ values tested, despite PrivUnit and Duchi's mechanism both performing significantly better on this simpler binary classification task than in the 10-class classification of Section \ref{Section:data_collection}.
+Notably, the C-RLM performs at 82.8\% accuracy at $\epsilon=1$, only 6.5\% less than at $\epsilon=10$.